charmed-kubernetes/jenkins/docs/releases/stable/index.md

 **Job**: https://jenkins.canonical.com/k8s/job/sync-stable-tag-bundle-rev/

-### Submit PR's to bundle and charms to pin snap version on the stable branches

-We need to make sure that the bundle fragments and kubernetes-worker/master/e2e are set to `<k8sver>/stable` prior to cutting a new release.

-> Note: The charms themselves also need to be done as some do not use our bundles for deployment.

 ### Rebase stable on top of master git branches

 Once all repositories are tagged we need to rebase what's in master git on